Nonlinear functional regression by functional deep neural network with kernel embedding: Approximation Results

 \subsection{Rates of approximating nonlinear smooth functionals on Gaussian RKHSs}

-We then consider the cases where the input function spaces are smaller comparing with the Besov spaces considered in Section \ref{section21}, such as RKHSs induced by some Mercer kernels, our functional net can still achieve good approximation rates, resulting from the flexible choice of the embedding kernel $K$.
+We then investigate scenarios where the input function spaces are more limited.
+For example, when the input function spaces are defined as RKHSs induced by specific Mercer kernels, our functional net can still attain satisfactory approximation rates.
+This is made possible by the flexible choice of the embedding kernel $K$.

-Let $\Omega=[0,1]^d$, suppose that the input function space $\mathcal{F}$ is a compact subset of the unit ball of Gaussian RKHS $H_\gamma (\Omega)$, which is in fact a subset of the Besov space $B_{2,\infty}^\alpha(\Omega)$ \cite{steinwart2008support}, and assume that the target functional $F: \mathcal{F} \to \RR$ satisfies the same modulus of continuity condition (\ref{functionalsmoothness}).
-Our second main result achieves better rates of approximating nonlinear smooth functionals on Gaussian RKHSs by our functional net, where the embedding kernel $K$ and projection kernel $K_0$ are chosen as the Gaussian kernel $k_\gamma$, and the basis in the projection step is chosen as its first $d_1$ eigenfunctions.
+Let us consider $\Omega = [0, 1]^d$ and assume that the input function space $\mathcal{F}$ is a compact subset of the unit ball of the Gaussian RKHS $H_\gamma(\Omega)$, which is indeed a subset of the Besov space $B_{2,\infty}^\alpha(\Omega)$ \citep{steinwart2008support}.
+Furthermore, we assume that the target functional $F: \mathcal{F} \to \mathbb{R}$ meets the same modulus of continuity condition as in (\ref{functionalsmoothness}).
+Our second main result demonstrates rates of approximating nonlinear smooth functionals on Gaussian RKHSs using our functional net.
+In this case, the projection kernel $K_0$ is chosen to be the Gaussian kernel $k_\gamma$, and the bases used in the projection step consist of the first $d_1$ eigenfunctions of the integral operator $L^\mu_{K_0}$.
+The embedding kernel $K$ is chosen as